Non-relativistic fluids on scale covariant Newton-Cartan backgrounds: Contributions of scale symmetry to the Hall Effect

 where $\varepsilon^{\mu \nu \lambda}$ is the Levi Civita tensor, and the covariant derivative on the curved background `$D_{\mu}$' is,

-In (\ref{cbcov}) `$A_{\mu}$' is the external electromagnetic field, `$a_{\mu}$' is the statistical gauge field, `$B_{\mu}$' was introduced at the time of localization of the Galilean symmetry and similarly '$C_{\mu}$' for the scale transformation in (\ref{firstcov}).
-Since we will integrate out the statistical field $a_{\mu}$ before our final result, we have written the covariant derivative as in the second equality in Eq.~(\ref{cbcov}).
+In (\ref{cbcov}) `$\mathcal{A}_{\mu}$' is the external electromagnetic field, `$a_{\mu}$' is the statistical gauge field, `$\omega_{\mu}$' is the field introduced during localization of te Galilean transformations \cite{Banerjee:2014pya} and `$b_{\mu}$' is the dilatation field introduced in Section \ref{SNC}.
+Following (\ref{gaugefields}) the field $\omega_{\mu}$ can be decomposed as,

+where $\bar{\omega}_{\mu}$ is the usual $SO(2)$ connection and the second term in (\ref{barbr}) is related to the mass generating gauge field on Newton-Cartan background.
+Since we will integrate out the statistical field $a_{\mu}$ before our final result, it will be useful to write the covariant derivative as in the second equality of (\ref{cbcov}).
 The hydrodynamic version of (\ref{cbaction}) is derived by expressing the complex field $\Phi$ in polar variables \cite{Cho:2014vfl, Zhang:1988wy, Stone},

-where $\rho$ is the matter density, $\rho=\Phi^{*}\Phi$.
+where $\rho=\Phi^{*}\Phi$ is the matter density.
 The transformation (\ref{a}) leads to the following action,